Milan in 4 Days: everything you need to know

 To end this intense day, I have prepared a perfect plan to do at night in Milan and just a few steps from where you are.
 One of the most popular areas at night and with more atmosphere to have a drink or dinner is the neighborhood of Naviglio Pavese, where the canals of Milan are.

-I can't think of a better plan than going to one of its most popular places like the Manhattan and sit by the canal to have a typical Italian aperitif, which consists of a free buffet with which you can dine and try the best Italian dishes in a charming area ideal for a date or evening.
+I can't think of a better plan than going to one of the most popular places like the Manhattan and sit by the canal to have a typical Italian aperitif, which is a free buffet with which you can dine and try the best Italian dishes in a charming area ideal for a date or evening.

 Book a gastronomic tour of Milan